-Our 2019 English Language Summer Program is from June 29th to July 19th.
+Our 2019 English Language Summer Program takes place from June 29th to July 19th.
 It excels at educating students from around the globe.
-Instructors from top Universities like HARVARD and MIT are experts at preparing students to attend college in the US through their improved English speaking and writing skills.
+Instructors from top Universities like Harvard and MIT are experts at preparing students to attend college in the US through their improved English speaking and writing skills.

 There are countless benefits to learning a language in a city, surrounded by native speakers.
 New York and Boston offer great opportunities for using your English lessons in practical situations.
-Here are the Top Reasons Why Cogito English Language Summer Program is the best program in the US!
+Here are the top reasons why the Cogito English Language Summer Program is the best in the US!

 1. Practice Your English in Everyday Life

-Living in a city means constant interaction with the surrounding area and it’s people.
-Whether you are asking for directions or ordering a slice of pizza, these situations are great opportunities to use your newfound English skills.
-Reading street signs, navigating the subway system, and visiting Boston companies will require students to problem solve in English.
+Living in a city means constant interaction with the surrounding area and its people.
+Whether you are asking for directions or ordering a slice of pizza, there are countless opportunities to use your newfound English skills!
+Reading street signs, navigating the subway system, and visiting Boston companies will require students to problem-solve in English.

 2. Experience the College Life in Harvard sq. and Columbia University.